2008 Chinese winter storms: Transportation

 Transportation was also heavily affected as the storms hit during the busiest travelling season of the year, Chunyun, preceding the Lunar New Year.
-Nearly 180 million people, more than the population of Russia, travel throughout the country during the holiday.
+Nearly 180 million people travel throughout the country during the holiday.
 According to Xinhua, in early February, millions of Chinese were travelling from the major cities to the countryside to celebrate the Spring Festival, a traditional celebration where the Chinese people return to their families, which fell on 7 February that year.

 Railway

 Heavy snow damaged the Jingguang railway from Beijing to Guangzhou.
 Tens of thousands of people (on occasion as many as 500,000 to 800,000 at once) were left stranded at several railway stations across southern China, including Guangzhou railway station.
 It was estimated that nearly 6 million railway passengers in total were stranded during the period while about 8,000 cargo trains were delayed.
 Backlogs at that station where people were waiting desperately to return home lasted several days.
 Many travelers took refuge in an emergency shelter at the China Import and Export Fair exhibition center where at times the mass of people was about the size of three to four entire football fields.
 Goods were distributed to stranded travelers, including free water bottles and lunch boxes of rice, chicken legs, and cabbages sold at about a dollar each.

 Red banners were installed at one station encouraging some travelers to abandon their travel plans, and nearly half a million cancelled their trips after lengthy waits.
 Xinhua reported that 11 million migrant workers in the Guangdong area received ticket refunds.
 Most of the rail service resumed on 31 January, but heavy fog on 3 February caused further delays, particularly in Hunan.
 The lengthy delays occasionally caused clashes between travelers, police, and soldiers.